academic-storage/CoReBM/readme.md

 To use this method, you need to set up the Large Language Model's API by specifying the API URL and Key.
 Please enter your API information in `config/api-config.json`.

+**For your convenience, we've provided an API Key, but please note that its availability is not guaranteed.**

 ### 5. Running the Proposed Method

 #### Run With Command Line